 Shenandoah National Park has over 500 miles of trails, including 101 miles of the Appalachian Trail.
 Some trails lead to a waterfall or viewpoint; others penetrate deep into the forest and Wilderness.
 With such an abundance of trail options you will certainly be able to find something to fit your interest and ability.

 Before you go please take the time to read through our safety tips and hiking information.
 Hikers need to assume individual responsibility for planning their trips and hiking safely.
 Before setting out on your hike, stop by a park visitor center to obtain needed warnings and recommendations.
 You will increase your odds of a safe hike, decrease your disturbance to park wildlife, and lessen cumulative damage to resources.

-To help you plan your hiking adventures, click here for a table of popular suggested hikes that includes trail descriptions, special features, and links to downloadble and printable trail maps.
+To help you plan your hiking adventures, click here for suggested hikes and trail maps.

 Check out any current hiking alerts and trail closures before you go!

 In addition, in order to better protect the fragile plants that live on some of Shenandoah's rock outcrops, the park has implemented some very limited closures.
 These maps indicate the small areas on Little Stony Man, Hawksbill, and Old Rag that are closed to public access.